yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Generators.md

 yo generator:app

 # Be sure to include :app as generator alone is part of yeoman itself.

 ```

+When naming your generator the `generator-` prefix to all generators is a prerequisite for it to be recognised by Yeoman.

 **How is this different from the built-in generator?**